-Finally, GameStop sought and received three no-action letters from the SEC for excluding shareholder proposals, all dating to April 22, 2022.80 These involved proposals by three different shareholders, and management could permissibly exclude all of them for failing to meet the deadline for submission.
-Note, however, that given that these proposals for the 2022 annual meeting, which requires raised thresholds, these shareholders are unlikely to be meme traders.
-Meanwhile, the content of these proposals is worth examining.
+Finally, GameStop sought and received three no-action letters from the SEC for excluding shareholder proposals, all dating to April 22, 2022.
+These involved proposals by three different shareholders, and management could permissibly exclude all of them for failing to meet the deadline for submission.
+Note, however, that given that these proposals were for the 2022 annual meeting, which requires the raised thresholds, these shareholders are unlikely to be meme traders.
+Meanwhile, the content of these proposals is also worth examining.

-In one proposal, one shareholder (a self-described registered shareholder of GME who didn't specify how many shares he held) proposed that the company offer an NFT dividend to its stockholders.81 In another proposal, a shareholder, who claims to own 191 Class A shares of GME proposed that the board "immediately engage the services of the Company's Transfer Agent, Computershare Limited to enable both investment and Direct Registration of Class A shares in both Roth and Traditional Individual Requirement Account Shareholder Investment Programs at Computershare."82 Finally, a third shareholder who beneficially owns 540 Class A shares of GME submitted an identical proposal as the second shareholder.83 https://www.sec.gov/Archives/edgar/data/886158/000117184316010938/f8k_070116.htm.
+In one proposal, a self-described registered GameStop shareholder (who didn't specify how many shares he held) proposed that the company offer an NFT dividend to its stockholders.
+91 In another proposal, a shareholder, who claims to own 191 Class A shares proposed that the board "immediately engage the services of the Company's Transfer Agent, Computershare Limited to enable both investment and Direct Registration of Class A shares in both Roth and Traditional Individual Requirement Account Shareholder Investment Programs at Computershare."
+Finally, a third shareholder who beneficially owns 540 Class A shares of GME submitted an identical proposal as the second shareholder.
+93

 What can we learn from the shareholder proposals we examined?
 The 2016 proposals by Bed Bath & Beyond shareholders do reflect a genuine attempt at participating in corporate governance matters.
+But as mentioned already, these efforts predate the influx of retail investors.
 The GameStop shareholder proposals, however, tell a different story.
 On the one hand, they do indicate retail investor participation.
-It is possible that they were encouraged by the meme surge of
+It is possible that they were encouraged by the meme surge of 2021 to actually organize some activist effort.
+On the other hand, these proposals also do not relate to corporate governance matters.
+One is a dividend payment suggestion, while the other is a proposal to help certain retail